hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeconfigauditingrequestheader"></a>
 # **WriteConfigAuditingRequestHeader**
-> void WriteConfigAuditingRequestHeader (string header, WriteConfigAuditingRequestHeaderRequest writeConfigAuditingRequestHeaderRequest)
+> void WriteConfigAuditingRequestHeader (WriteConfigAuditingRequestHeaderRequest writeConfigAuditingRequestHeaderRequest, string header, TimeSpan? wrapTTL = null)

 Enable auditing of a header.